 Pink is coming back.
 But not in the same way it always has.
 Not in an innocent kind of way.
 Take one more step and spring will reach out.
 Soon we will notice how that pink forgives the street.
 How the city’s heart shows through.
 All things come back around.
-But this time with savagery, a sharp turn in a different direction setting all things off course, a transformation where both sides are seen at once.
+But this time with savagery, a sharp turn in a different direction setting all things off course, a clap of a transformation where all sides are seen at once, like a firework.

 But then again, it is more than just American, J.K.
 Rowing understood the feeling as she spoke through the lips of Dumbledore in the first book: “Don’t dwell on dreams and forget to live, Harry, remember that.”
 I was not a Harry Potter girl back in the day.
 I never stayed up all night reading because I am ferociously in love with sleep.
 But I have been as sentimental as they come, and thought this was just heartbreaking.
 "He is a sentimental man."
 Daisy says of Gatsby, for building his entire life on the anticipation of her return.
 Be wary of sentimentality I say: Death of a Salesman, the list goes on...

-From fringe earrings to the blue fringe Missoni dress, upcoming festivals in the desert.
+From fringe earrings to the blue fringe Missoni dress, upcoming festivals in the desert, or just in the basement at someone’s apartment a la prohibition.
 Sentimentality is thrown out, and a playful dichotomy between classy and savage is underway.
 Fringe stands precariously between wildness and conformity, all maintained by the movement of the body.
-To wear fringe means one must be conscious of their gestures, or become a bird in an instant, from a quite stoic statue.
+To wear fringe means one must be conscious of their gestures, that become a bird from a quite stoic statue in an instant.
 The pain of movement forward is made less by the beauty of the gesture.
-If Daisy danced she would wear fringe, as she plays between identities like an inconstant fabric.
 First the stationary and then the second, magnificent.
 Fringe is the embodiment of physical freedom because it breaks every time you move, and we need to become something more abstract than we had previously imagined.